somedatapacket/docs.humio.com/content/configuration/reverse-proxy.md

 The above examples assume that nginx was running as a plain systemd-controlled on the host system.
 If you plan to run nginx inside a docker container, nginx still needs to be able to read the certificate files.
+Note that nginx needs to start as root inside the container in order to read the mounted files.
 The suggested solution is to add

 ```
 -v /etc/letsencrypt:/etc/letsencrypt:ro